Progetto-ItaCa/Progetto-ItaCa.github.io/index.md

 This is to say: despite its apparent absence from the scenes, Italian Category Theory exists<!-- and strives to come home-->.

 We are still a small community, but we are slowly growing.
 Feel free to join us!
+In particular, feel free to join our [Google group](mailto:progettoitaca+subscribe@googlegroups.com) sending a subscribe email, and our [Facebook group](https://www.facebook.com/groups/507590330041282/)

 <img src="/assets/images/elep-low.jpg" style="width: 100%;" align="right" />